millerlp/Tide_controller/README.md

 ------------------------------
-If the real time clock attached to the Arduino is not yet set, you need to set it one time using the RealTimeClock_reset sketch found in the folder of the same name.
-Upload that to the Arduino, and it should automatically reset the real time clock.
-Make sure your computer's clock is set to local Standard Time, not Daylight Savings time (which runs Mar-Nov in most places).
+If the real time clock attached to the Arduino is not yet set, you need to set it one time before loading the tide prediction software onto the Arduino.
+Open the Arduino software and go to File>Examples>RTClib>settime_exact.ino.
+Follow the instructions at the top of that sketch to upload the correct time to your real time clock.
+Make sure the time you enter is in your local standard time, not Daylight Savings Time (which runs Mar-Nov in most places).
 The tide prediction routine relies on the time being set to local standard time for your site, otherwise you won't get the current tide height out.
-After running the RealTimeClock_reset sketch, before unplugging the Arduino, immediately upload a different sketch (such as the Tide_controller sketch) to the Arduino so that the clock doesn't try to reset itself repeatedly when the Arduino restarts.
+After running the settime_exact.ino sketch, before unplugging the Arduino, immediately upload a different sketch (such as the Tide_controller sketch) to the Arduino so that the clock doesn't try to reset itself repeatedly when the Arduino restarts.